 From time to time, the MRCC uses an independent consultant to provide expert, objective advice on compensation matters.
-In 2020 and 2021, the MRCC retained consultant Willis Towers Watson and engaged Dentons Canada LLP to assist in ensuring that compensation practices aligned with the Corporation's compensation philosophy.
-Aggregate fees for director and executive compensation services provided by Willis Towers Watson in 2020 and 2021 and Dentons Canada LLP in 2021 are as follows:
+In 2022, the MRCC retained consultant Willis Towers Watson to assist in a comprehensive review of the Corporation's executive compensation plans.
+In 2021, the MRCC retained consultant Willis Towers Watson and engaged Dentons Canada LLP to assist in ensuring that compensation practices aligned with the Corporation's compensation philosophy.

+Aggregate fees for director and executive compensation services provided by Willis Towers Watson in 2022 and 2021 and Dentons Canada LLP in 2021 are as follows:

-2021 2020
+2022 2021

-Executive Compensation-Related Fees \$30,855 \$30,276
+Executive Compensation-Related Fees \$75,558 \$30,855

 All Other Fees Nil Nil